-Knowing that you can encourage a culture of both types of formal vs informal training, the next question you may have is: when should I offer formal training, and when should I encourage more informal training?
+Knowing that you can encourage a culture of both types of formal vs. informal training, the next question you may have is: when should I offer traditional training, and when should I encourage more informal training?

 The best way to answer this question is to look at the different training situations’ needs.
 Do you need a measure of the time spent or knowledge gained?
 For example, if you are offering safety training that must be reported to a compliance board, you need exact numbers on time spent training and perhaps even official test results.
 In this case, you’d want to offer formal training with a certified instructor.

 Onboarding is another area where it’s a good idea to have formal training.
 You may not need a record of time spent, but you do want to ensure complete uniformity in the information that all new hires get.
 This ensures that everyone understands your organization’s go-to processes and brand voice precisely the same way.

 Product training could be another area to offer formal training.
 But what about informal training?
 This unstructured learning may be best suited for developing more profound expertise in technical skills while on the job.
 Soft skill training, which aims to gain actionable knowledge rather than comply with specific needs, is also an excellent area to encourage informal training.

 The first step is knowing that you intend to offer both formal and informal learning opportunities.
 Now you need to determine what types of each you’ll put into place.

 Some ways to offer formal training in your organization include:

 - Seminars, webinars, or other types of recorded training.
 This can be done with a hybrid or virtual office or in person.

 - Live training.
 You can bring instructors to the office or send your team to training events.

 - Academic education.
 Many organizations offer tuition reimbursement if employees choose to improve their skills through a formal degree.